jnunemaker/resilient/README.md

 ## Tests

-To ensure that you have a clean circuit for each test case, be sure to run the following in the setup for your tests either before every test case or at a minimum each test case that uses circuit breakers.
+To ensure that you have a clean circuit for each test case, be sure to run the following in the setup for your tests (which resets each registered circuit breaker) either before every test case or at a minimum each test case that uses circuit breakers.

 ```ruby
 Resilient::CircuitBreaker.reset
 ```

-This resets the global registry of circuits by key which effectively resets all state and metrics for the circuits.

 ## Development